Glossary

 Heated steering wheel – Heating element that warms the steering wheel.

-Heated windshield (auto fog prevention) – Heated windshields have a power supply to heat the entire windshield surface.
+Heated windshield (auto fog prevention) – Heated windshields electronically heat the entire windshield surface.
 This feature is helpful in clearing fog or heating the windshield enough to scrape away excess snow and ice.

 Heated windshield washer fluid – Windshield washer fluid container has a heating element to facilitate defrosting (de-icing) the fluid.